 This course is designed to provide students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows Active Directory.
-The course also focuses on implementing Group Policy and performing the Group Policy-related tasks that are required to centrally manage users and computers.
-Prerequisite: CS 228 with a 2.5 or better and MATH 094 or MATH 095 or MATH 098 or MATH 050 or MATH 070 or MATH 072 with a 2.0 or better or appropriate placement.
+The course also focuses on implementing Group Policy and performing the Group Policy-related tasks that are required to centrally manage users and computers. \$35 virtual desktop fee.
+Prerequisite: A grade of 2.5 or better in CS 228 and a grade of 2.0 or better in MATH 50, 70, or 72, or a grade of 0.7 or better in a higher math class, or appropriate placement.